payiz-asj/payiz-asj/README.md

 - **Recent Wishes:**

-  - At the time of graduation, I am applying for a software engineering related job.💌
+  - <p style = "color:red">At the time of graduation, I am applying for a software engineering related job.💌</p>

 <!-- GitHub仓库展示 -->
 <a href="#">